rollbear/trompeloeil/docs/reference.md

 C obj;
 ```

-Above `obj` is a mock object.
+Above, `obj` is a mock object.
 It is possible to place
 [expectations](#expectation) on [mock functions](#mock_function) for the object
 `obj`.